zulip/zulip/docs/subsystems/performance.md

 sent to 50 users triggers ~50 `GET /events` requests.

-A typical message-send request takes 20-70ms, with more expensive requests typically resulting from [markdown rendering](../subsystems/markdown.md) of more complex syntax.
+A typical message-send request takes 20-70ms, with more expensive requests typically resulting from [Markdown rendering](../subsystems/markdown.md) of more complex syntax.
 As a result, these requests are not material to Zulip's scalability.
 Editing messages and adding emoji reactions are very similar to